Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marco Gonzales will be starting for the Seattle Mariners when they take on Kyle Tucker and the Houston Astros on Saturday at 9:40 PM ET.
+Jarred Kelenic and the Seattle Mariners will look to get to Brandon Bielak when he takes the mound for the Houston Astros on Sunday at 4:10 PM ET.

-The Mariners are -105 moneyline underdogs for this matchup with the Astros (-115).
-An 8.5-run total is listed for the contest.
+The favored Mariners have -125 moneyline odds to win against the underdog Astros, who are listed at +105.
+The over/under is 8.5 runs for the matchup (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.